 Many states have different redistricting timelines for their congressional and legislative districts.
 Below are the deadlines states are held to for redistricting legislative districts.

 There are 15 states with legislative redistricting 2021 deadlines.
 Two of these states, New Jersey and Virginia, have legislative elections in November 2021.
 Both states may have to hold their 2021 elections under the existing districts before redrawing them in time for their 2023 legislative elections.
-The states required to redistrict by the end of 2021 are Alaska, California, Colorado, Connecticut, Hawaii, Idaho, Maine, Michigan, Montana, New Hampshire, Ohio, Oregon, South Dakota, Virginia, and Washington.
+The states required to redistrict by the end of 2021 are Alaska, California, Colorado, Connecticut, Delaware, Hawaii, Idaho, Maine, Michigan, Montana, New Hampshire, Ohio, Oregon, South Dakota, and Virginia.

 Year/Session Following the Census